ace34TT/TPA_13/readme.md

    ```

    This file provides a graphical user interface (GUI) for interacting with the API and viewing the processed data.
 The frontend is built using standard web technologies and can be accessed locally on your machine.

-By following these detailed instructions, you can efficiently run the data analysis, generate the machine learning model, process marketing data, and deploy the web application.